aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 steps:

-- Run a PAW calculation, then obtain an all-electron density using pp.x with plot_num=21.
+- Run a PAW calculation, then obtain an all-electron density using `pp.x` with `plot_num=21`.
 This creates a cube file (rhoae.cube) that gives the Bader basins for the calculation (the pseudo-valence density is not valid for this purpose).

 - Run an SCF calculation with norm-conserving pseudopotentials and the same ecutrho as the calculation in the first step, so the two grids have the same sizes.

-- Use the open_grid.x utility in Quantum ESPRESSO to unpack the symmetry of the k-point grid, in preparation for the wannier90 run (this would normally be accomplished by a non-SCF calculation, but with open_grid.x it is easier and much faster).
+- Use the `open_grid.x` utility in Quantum ESPRESSO to unpack the symmetry of the k-point grid, in preparation for the wannier90 run (this would normally be accomplished by a non-SCF calculation, but with `open_grid.x` it is easier and much faster).

-- Use pw2critic.x on the output of open_grid.x to generate the pwc file.
+- Use `pw2critic.x` on the output of `open_grid.x` to generate the pwc file.

-- Run wannier90 on the result of open_grid.x to generate the chk file.
+- Run wannier90 on the result of `open_grid.x` to generate the chk file.

 - Load the all-electron density and the pwc and chk files as two fields in critic2.
 Set the former as the reference density and the latter as INTEGRABLE DELOC.
-If the system is spin-polarized, two checkpoint files will be necessary, one for each spin component (see the FeO case in the dis_wannier example).
+If the system is spin-polarized, two checkpoint files will be necessary, one for each spin component (see the FeO case in the [example](/critic2/example02/)).

 - Run YT or BADER.

-For detailed examples, please check the "dis_wannier" subdirectory in the examples/ directory of the critic2 distribution.
+See the [examples page](/critic2/example02/) for some detailed examples in simple cases.

 Additional options for the DI calculation follow.
-The NOU options disables the use of the U matrices to calculate the MLWFs.
-This makes critic2 calculate the DI using Wannier functions calculated using a straight Wannier transformation from the Bloch states.
-This is naturally much slower than the maximally localized version, and should be used only if wannier90 failed to converge for the particular case under study.
+The NOU option disables the use of the U rotation matrices to calculate the MLWFs.
+This makes critic2 calculate the DI using Wannier functions obtained by using a straight Wannier transformation from the Bloch states.
+This is naturally much slower than the maximally localized version, since overlaps cannot be discarded, and should be used only if wannier90 failed to converge for the particular case under study.

 By default, two checkpoint files are generated during a DI calculation run.
-These files have the same name as the pwc file but with "-sij" and "-fa" suffixes.
-The former checkpoint file contains the atomic overlap matrices, and the latter, the F integrals required for the DI calculation.
-The presence of any of these two files makes critic2 read the information from the files and bypass the corresponding calculations, which are very time consuming in general.
+These files have the same name as the pwc file but with `-sij` and `-fa` suffixes.
+The former checkpoint file contains the atomic overlap matrices, and the latter, the $$F_{AB}$$ integrals required for the DI calculation.
+The presence of any of these two files makes critic2 read the information from the files and bypass the corresponding calculations, which are quite time consuming in general.
 The keywords NOSIJCHK and NOFACHK deactivate reading and writing these checkpoint files.

 By default, the overlap between two MLWFs whose centers are a certain distance away are discarded.
 The WANCUT keyword controls this
-distance: wancut.r times the sum of their spreads.
-By default, wancut.r = 4.0.
-A very large wancut.r will prevent critic2 from discarding any overlaps.
+distance: overlaps are discraded if the centers are `wancut.r` times the sum of their spreads away.
+By default, `wancut.r = 4.0`.
+A very large `wancut.r` will prevent critic2 from discarding any overlaps.
 The appropriateness of the chosen WANCUT can be checked a posteriori by comparing the integrated electron population obtained by sum of the localization and delocalization indices to the value obtained from a straight integration of the electron density.

 ## Bisection (INTEGRALS and SPHEREINTEGRALS) {#c2-integrals}